DIGOARTHUR/github-automated-repos/README.md

 <br>

-- `name`: This is the name of the repository.
+- `name`: this is the name of the repository.
 Refers to the field  Settings / General / Repository name of your GitHub.

 <div align="center">
 <img  alt="name_Props"  src="https://user-images.githubusercontent.com/59892368/219117097-43db2497-7f62-428e-85c6-ef3656da4cd2.png">